Info-443-Spring-2023/project-1-scast26/README.md

     }
     uniqueBuildings = Array.from(uniqueBuildings);
     const buildings = uniqueBuildings.map((building) => {
-        return <option key={building} value={building}>{building}</option>
+        return <option key={building} value={building}>{building}</option>;
     })
     ```
     - Loops: The second, less apparent, code smell we found was an unnecessary loop.
 In the original code, the `for` loop was being used to loop through `props.data`, adding every unique attribute (building, floor, or location) to the previously defined Set.
-We later refactored this to completely remove the loop, and instead use native JavaScript functions such as `map()` and `filter()`.
-The refactored code can be found in the **Refactoring** portion of this report.
+We later refactored this to completely remove the loop, and instead use native JavaScript methods such as `.map()` and `.filter()`.
+The refactored code can be found in the **Refactoring the Code** portion of this report.

-     - Architectural Deficiencies: The lack of documentation and commented code makes understanding the strcuture of the code and how the components interact difficult.
+- **Documentation and Readability**: The lack of documentation and commented code makes understanding the strcuture of the code and how the components interact difficult.
 The following code component includes an example of code that lacks clarity and detail.
 In fact, there are two const variables that don't have defined names which make understanding what this function does difficult:
    ```
    function App(props) {
      const nullUser = { userId: null, userName: null };